nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

     ## SPRED3             SPRED3 -1.006501 0.04857888

 Now, let’s combine all five steps into one.
 However, instead of rearranging by p-value, let’s arrange by gene symbol.
-LEt’s also convert this object to a tibble with `as_tibble()` for easier viewing.
+Let’s also convert this object to a tibble with `as_tibble()` for easier viewing.

 ``` r